Biden picks Xavier Becerra as nominee for health and human services secretary

 A spokesman for the Biden transition declined to comment Sunday night.

-Becerra, 62, had also been mentioned as a possible attorney general nominee or as a successor to Vice President-elect Kamala D. Harris when she leaves her spot in the Senate.
+Becerra, 62, also had been mentioned as a possible attorney general nominee or as a successor to Vice President-elect Kamala D. Harris when she leaves her spot in the Senate.

 During the Trump era, Becerra has been among the most outspoken state attorneys general, leading coalitions of Democratic colleagues in challenges to the current administration’s policies on immigration, the environment and health care, suing the federal government more than 100 times since taking office.